A breeze blew in

 A while later

-My friend Thomas and his daughter, Chiara, just helped me to see that you can also find the outline for the rhombic triacontahedron in the first view.
-I'm pretty sure this is the pattern I'll be using for the kumiko on this lamp, and the design I have in mind should very clearly reveal the rhombic triacontahedron.
+My friend Thomas and his daughter, Chiara, just helped me to see that you can also find the outline for the rhombic triacontahedron⩘ in the pattern revealed by the kumiko in the first view.
+I'm pretty sure this is the kumiko pattern I'll be using for this lamp, and the design I have in mind should very clearly reveal the rhombic triacontahedron.
 Thank you, Thomas and Chiara!

 Things get underway

 One thing I learned from the last project is that I need to be much more precise, beginning with the gluing jigs I create.
-So I started with Geometer's Sketchpad and created exact outlines for the frames and the kumiko, which I glued to the backside of acrylic sheets—they should provide a good surface to glue on.
+So I started with Geometer's Sketchpad⩘ and created exact outlines for the frames (GSP)⩘ and the kumiko (GSP)⩘ , which I glued to the backside of acrylic sheets—they should provide a good surface to glue on.
 I then mounted these on a section of oak stair thread, which should make a stable base.
 I added rubber feet so I can use both sides.

 On one side I created the forms to glue up the deltoid-shaped frame pieces, two at a time.
 I used aluminum angle brackets aligned along the hairline outline.
 I figure that gives me fairly good tolerances.